apripista/java/DanielLiang/README.md

 4. **[Part IV: Data Structures and Algorithms (Chapters 18–29 and Bonus Chapters 40–41)](./DataStructureAlgorith/)**: Data Structures and Algorithms implementations.

 ### follow the order
-Since this is for beginners, We recommend youto follow the order, thanks.
+Since this is for beginners, We recommend you to follow the order, thanks.